SKB231/spring23-dev-assessment/README.md

 ## Level 1: Easy

+###Implemented: All three endpoints create a new user/training/animal model object and saves them in mongoDB.
+Error handling requirements are also satisfied.

 - (2) Create a POST endpoint at `/api/user` to create a user in the database based on information passed into the body
 - (3) Create a POST endpoint at `/api/animal` to create an animal in the database based on information passed into the body
 - (4) Create a POST endpoint at `/api/training` to create a training log in the database based on information passed into the body